-Not everyone has to provide BSNs for calculation of the hourly wage.
-If you are applying for the WBSO for the first time or did not use the WBSO in 2018, a fixed hourly wage of € 29 will apply.
+Not everyone has to provide bsn's for calculation of the hourly wage.
+If you are applying for the WBSO for the first time or did not use the WBSO in 2020, a fixed hourly wage of $\leq 29$ will apply.

-In this case you do not need to provide BSNs.
-Self-employed entrepreneurs also do not need to provide BSNs.
+In this case you do not need to provide bsn's.
+Self-employed entrepreneurs also do not need to provide bsn's.
 For them, a fixed deduction applies.

-If you did use the WBSO in 2018, you will need to provide the BSNs of the employees who carried out R&D activities in 2018.
+If you did use the WBSO in 2020, you will need to provide the bsn's of the employees who carried out R&D activities in 2020.
 We will use this to calculate the hourly R&D wage.
-You can significantly speed up the processing of your request if you provide the BSNs before or along with your application.
-You can do this using a form that is available at the eLoket.
+You can significantly speed up the processing of your request if you provide the bsn's before or along with your application.
+You can do this using a form that is available at https://mijn.rvo.nl/wbso.
 Follow the step-by-step plan below for this.

-Step-by-step plan for provision of BSNs
+Step-by-step plan for provision of bsn's